zakdenham/zakdenham.github.io/index.md

 - Audio
 - Bake

 Social media, websites, and digital identities are synthetic representations of our vibrant selves.
-Wouldn't it be bizarre for one's online persona to be more stimulating than them in-person?
-Yeah, that'd be weird...
+Wouldn't it be bizarre for one's online persona outshines who they are in real life?

 What if the opposite were true?
-What if a website (digital business card, portfolio, etc.) gave you the minimum necessary information and prioritized connecting with someone directly?
+What if a website gave just enough info and encouraged real connection instead?

-If you've found this site, I'd bet it'd be better for us to connect face-to-face, or at least over a call/Zoom/etc. I prefer to share my skills, personality, and perspectives with you in a more meaningful --- dare I say --- more respectful way.
+If you’ve made it this far, let’s skip the smoke and mirrors.
+I’d rather connect face-to-face— or at least over a call/Zoom/etc. I prefer to share my skills, personality, and perspectives with you in a more meaningful --- dare I say --- more respectful way.
 Catered photos and bullshit verbiage trying to convince you of my/my work's worth is something I'd rather not fuck with.

 Want to connect?